 About Myself

 I am a cryptography researcher at the Ethereum Foundation and PQShield.
 I am generally interested in public key cryptography with a heavy focus on zero-knowledge proofs.
-I believe that one day ZKPs will change the world.
 I am also interested in threshold cryptography.

 I am currently an editor in the ZKProof Standardization effort.
 I am part of the working group for standardising the Plonkish arithmetisation system and IOP.